QuantEcon/lecture-dle/_sources/intro.md

 # Dynamic Linear Economies

-This website presents a set of lectures on dynamic linear economies and tools needed for this this class of economic models.
+This website presents a set of lectures on dynamic linear economies and tools needed for this class of economic models.

 ```{tableofcontents}
 ```